Many planners wonder about the possibility of creating their own consulting firm.

 There is no hard and fast rule about how many of the questions should be answered in the affirmative before proceeding.

 Your assessment should include knowledge of potential competitors and strategic partners that can be acquired in a quick environmental scan.
 In this way, you can realistically assess your ability to compete for work.

-While it is possible to jump from the public sector to your own firm, prior consulting experience is helpful.
-You'll know more about about proposal decision making and writing, cost estimating, teaming with other consultants, employee management, client relations, and the administrative matters.
+While it is possible to jump from the public sector to your firm, prior consulting experience is helpful.
+You'll know more about proposal decision-making and writing, cost estimating, teaming with other consultants, employee management, client relations, and administrative matters.